0x3bfc/DockerCairo-meetups/19Nov2016/node-management.md

 	In case of manager maintaince, You can make worker node acts as manager using "promote" and "demote".

-	To promote worker to be a manager:
+	Nodes can be promoted to manager :

 			$ sudo docker node promote <NODE ID>

-	To demote manager to be a worker again ... use demote argument as shown below
+	Also, nodes can be demoted to worker with docker demote

 			$ sudo docker node demote <NODE ID>

+	This can also be done with `docker node update <NODE ID> --role <worker|manager>` but this has to be done from manager node ... workers cannot promote themselves.

-   **Add/Remove nodes**
+   **Removing nodes**
    --------------------
-   We showed how we can let node joins swarm cluster by using "swarm join" (see Prerequisites section)...
-Also, swarm enable user to remove nodes from cluster using "swarm leave".
-Run the following command on node **NOT MANAGER**
+   swarm enables nodes to leave swarm cluster using simple swarm leave option Run the following command on node **NOT MANAGER**

 	   $ sudo docker swarm leave

+   * Manager can not leave
+   * Nodes are drained before being removed (Rescheduling all tasks on other workers).
+   * After leaving, a node shows up in `docker node ls`

    **Deploy & scale a serveice**
    ----------------------------